Ty Cobb: Detroit Tigers (1921–1926)

+Managerial record

-Move to Philadelphia
+Philadelphia Athletics (1927–1928)

 Cobb announced his retirement after a 22-year career as a Tiger in November 1926, and headed home to Augusta, Georgia.
 Shortly thereafter, Tris Speaker also retired as player-manager of the Cleveland Indians.
 The retirement of two great players at the same time sparked some interest, and it turned out that the two were coerced into retirement because of allegations of game-fixing brought about by Dutch Leonard, a former pitcher managed by Cobb.

 Leonard accused former pitcher and outfielder Smoky Joe Wood and Cobb of betting on a Tigers–Indians game played in Detroit on September 25, 1919, in which they allegedly orchestrated a Tigers victory to win the bet.
 Leonard claimed proof existed in letters written to him by Cobb and Wood.
 Commissioner Kenesaw Mountain Landis held a secret hearing with Cobb, Speaker and Wood.
-A second secret meeting among the AL directors led to the unpublicized resignations of Cobb and Speaker; however, rumors of the scandal led Judge Landis to hold additional hearings in which Leonard subsequently refused to participate.
+A second secret meeting among the AL directors led to the unpublicized resignations of Cobb and Speaker; however, rumors of the scandal led Judge Landis to hold additional hearings in which Leonard refused to participate.
 Cobb and Wood admitted to writing the letters, but claimed that a horse-racing bet was involved and that Leonard's accusations were in retaliation for Cobb's having released him from the Tigers, thereby demoting him to the minor leagues.
 Speaker denied any wrongdoing.

 On January 27, 1927, Judge Landis cleared Cobb and Speaker of any wrongdoing because of Leonard's refusal to appear at the hearings.
 Landis allowed both Cobb and Speaker to return to their original teams, but each team let them know that they were free agents and could sign with any club they wanted.
 Speaker signed with the Washington Senators for 1927, and Cobb with the Philadelphia Athletics.
 Speaker then joined Cobb in Philadelphia for the 1928 season.
 Cobb said he had come back only to seek vindication and say he left baseball on his own terms.